pay360/mobilesdk-ios/README.md

 ## Making a Payment

-The PaypointSDK will evaluate all parameters injected into a payment for their presence and validity.
-These methods are exposed as public API and are available if you want to validate inline with your UI.
+If a payment requires 3D Secure, a scene is automatically presented modally, full screen, from the root view controller of UIWindow.
+This scene will consists of a form that the user is expected to complete.
+Once the user completes this process the scene will dismiss and the payment will proceed.

-At this point, you should have an instance of PPOCredentials ready.
+When making a payment, you should have an instance of **PPOCredentials** ready.
 If you do not, please see 'Mock Authorise Client Call' above.

 If you choose to validate an instance of PPOCredentials at this stage, there is public API available, which looks like the following:

 ```objective-c
 NSError *invalidCredentials = [PPOPaymentValidator validateCredentials:credentials];
 ```

-If a payment requires 3D Secure, a scene is presented modally from the root view controller of UIWindow, so that the user has access to a web based form.
+There are several validation methods available in **PPOValidator**, inline with your UI, such as the card pan for example.

 To proceed with making a payment, build a representation of your payment, by preparing an instance of **PPOPayment**.